dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 ### User lookup

-The user lookup endpoint provides a minimal user representation.
-It does not require a special authority and is suitable for allowing clients to look up information such as user first and surname, without exposing potentially sensitive user information.
+The user lookup API provides an endpoint for retrieving users where the response contains a minimal set of information.
+It does not require a specific authority and is suitable  for allowing clients to look up information such as user first and surname,  without exposing potentially sensitive user information.

 ```
 /api/userLookup